Yousousen/bsc_physics_cleaner/README.md

 ### NameError: name 'net' is not defined.
 Did you mean: 'Net'?

-This issue can e.g. arise when trying to load a model without optimizing or training it beforehand.
+This issue can e.g. arise when trying to load a model without training or optimizing.
 Note that the `net` object is an instance of class `Net` that is only used in optimizing and training; when we load a model without either training or optimizing, we use the `net_loaded` object instead.
 Likewise, all the variables associated with `net`, such as `train_metrics`, `test_metrics`, `var_dict`, etc. are suffixed by `_loaded` when we load a model without optimizing or training it beforehand: `train_metrics_loaded`, `test_metrics_loaded`, `var_dict_loaded` etc. This was done so that loading of a model could be done without overriding the original variables by redefining them upon loading of a model and so that correct loading can be verified.